sir4ur0n/blog/posts/polysemy-tests.markdown

 Let's replace our silencing interpreter with another one, that records all logs, so that we can check exactly what was logged.
 We will rely on another pre-existing Polysemy effect, namely `Polysemy.Writer`, which is the Polysemy equivalent of `Writer` or `WriterT`.

-Long story short, a `Writer a` effect allows you to *write* values of type `a` which will be appended together using `mappend` (thus the `Monoid` constraint).
+Long story short, a `Writer a` effect allows you to *write* values of type `a` which will be glued together using `mappend` (thus the `Monoid` constraint).
 Note you can't read those values as long as you are in code under this effect.
 Then when interpreting this effect, the result will be a pair of the resulting written `a` and the value returned by the effectful code.
 For our needs, `a ~ [String]`, i.e. we record each log and we will get the list of all logged lines when interpreting this `Writer [String]` effect:

 ```haskell
 import Polysemy